972C8/palletpals-webapp/README.md

 Eventually, the service provider with the cheapest rate will be linked to the shopping session and the shipping costs are saved.

+#### Logger
+This application uses the embedded SLF4J logger from Spring Boot.
+Throughout all Endpoints the system logs activities when data is saved or altered.
+Also error messages are logged.
+Log messages are displayed in the console and additionally they are saved in a [log file](palletpals.log).
+Info, Warning, and Error messages are considered.
+The rest will not be saved to the log file.